allpix-squared/allpix-squared/src/modules/DefaultDigitizer/README.md

 * `tdc_slope` : Slope of the TDC calibration in nanoseconds per TDC unit (unit: "ns").
 Defaults to 10ns.
 * `tdc_offset` : Offset of the TDC calibration in nanoseconds.
 Defaults to 0.
 * `allow_zero_tdc`: Allows the TDC to return a value of zero if enabled, otherwise the minimum value returned is one.
 Defaults to `false`.
-* `output_plots` : Enables output histograms to be be generated from the data in every step (slows down simulation considerably).
+* `output_plots` : Enables output histograms to be generated from the data in every step (slows down simulation considerably).
 Disabled by default.
 * `output_plots_scale` : Set the x-axis scale of charge-related output plot, defaults to 30ke.
 * `output_plots_timescale` : Set the x-axis scale of time-related output plot, defaults to 300ns.
 * `output_plots_bins` : Set the number of bins for the output plot histograms, defaults to 100.